spa542/PythonPracticePrograms/README.md

 # Author: Ryan Rosiak
 <br /> <br />
 ## Overview:
 This repo consists of programs spanning all topics in regards to the python programming language.
-From decorators to OOP to machine learning.
-These are all programs that I wrote while learning python and have made me proficient in the language as of present.
+From decorators to OOP to PostgresSQL to machine learning, these are all programs/projects that I wrote while learning python and have made me proficient in the language.